samforwill/District-Insights/README.md

 ![Facet Grid](images/FacetGrid_PVI.png)

 ### Observations:
 **Courts & Commissions**: As far as distribution goes, courts and commissions have the most natural spread, which makes sense given their priority to create fair districts.
-The median of the commissions is between 6-8, but this makes sense given that states with commissions tend to be more democratic overall (CA, CO, MI, AZ, HI, ID, MO, NJ, WA)<br />
+The median of the commissions is between 6-8, but this also makes sense given that states with commissions tend to be more democratic overall (CA, CO, MI, AZ, HI, ID, MO, NJ, WA)<br />

 **GOP-Controlled Redistricting**: Republicans had the opportunity to draw the district lines in an astonishing 41% of all seats in Congress (177 total).
 As awful as that is for democracy and discourse overall, it makes it pretty easy to visually see the manipulation of district-drawing to create electoral advantages.
 - The median district is R+12, so, solidly safe districts for Republicans, but even more interesting is the immediate dropoff of districts exceeding R+20, indicating **"cracking"**, where, once a Republican district is safe enough, they can crack into more democratic areas like urban centers.